 Our products rely on our proprietary technology, and we expect that future technological advancements made by us will be critical to sustain market acceptance of our products.
 Therefore, we believe that the protection of our intellectual property rights is, and will continue to be, important to the success of our business.
 We rely on a combination of patent, copyright, trademark and trade secret laws, and restrictions on disclosure to protect our intellectual property rights.
 We also enter into confidentiality or license agreements with our employees, consultants and business partners and control access to and distribution of our software, documentation and other proprietary information.
 Despite these efforts, unauthorized parties may attempt to copy or otherwise obtain and use our products or technology.
-Monitoring unauthorized use of our products is difficult, and we cannot be certain that the steps we have taken will prevent unauthorized use of our technology, particularly in foreign countries where applicable laws may not protect our proprietary rights as fully as in the United States.
-In addition, the measures we undertake may not be sufficient to adequately protect our proprietary technology and may not preclude competitors from independently developing products with functionality or features similar to those of our products.
+Monitoring unauthorized use of our products is difficult, and we cannot be certain that the steps we have taken will prevent unauthorized use of our proprietary rights as fully as in the United States.
+In addition, the measures we undertake may not preclude competitors from independently developing products with functionality or functionality or functionality or be sufficient to adequately protect our proprietary technology and may not preclude competitors from independently developing products with functionality or functionality or functionality or products.